MdRaihanHasan/SpiderVerse/README.md

 ## 🛠️ Installation

-To install the SpiderVerse extension:
+To install the Spidey Chrome Theme extension:

 1. Clone or download the repository to your local machine.
 2. Open Google Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" by toggling the switch in the top right corner.
-4. Click on "Load unpacked" and select the directory where you saved the SpiderVerse project.
+4. Click on "Load unpacked" and select the directory where you saved the Spidey Chrome Theme project.
-5. The SpiderVerse extension should now appear in your list of extensions.
+5. The Spidey Chrome Theme extension should now appear in your list of extensions.

 ## 📄 License